StefanN71/StefanN71.github.io/index.md

 ## The unorthodox professor

-*open minded
+* open minded
-*claustrophobic
+* claustrophobic
-*wears watch with Mickey Mouse
+* wears watch with Mickey Mouse
+* more to see